Westfield Gardens

 "2 million tonnes of soil contaminated with petrol, oil, lead, tar, cyanide and arsenic from around the site was dug up and decontaminated.....

 The entire clearance was supposedly done by recycling, without importing any soil from outside.
-It may have cost the taxpayer several billion but for many it's beyond value.
-Their bit of London is changed for ever, now a 'destination'.
-The commuter hub, Stratford Station once used to see one train every half hour.
-Now it is named Stratford International, an urban nerve centre with 195 trains an hour, with promised connections to European capitals.
+This may have cost the taxpayer several billion but for many it's beyond monetary value.
+Their bit of London is changed for ever, and now it's a 'destination'.
+The commuter hub, Stratford Station used to see one train every half hour.
+Now it is called Stratford International with 195 trains an hour, with promised connections to European capitals.

 Though now at last Westfield Gardens provides a Royal park to channel long overlooked aspirations.
 In tempo with a global 21st century it welcomes all who embrace the trinity of hard work, consumption and leisure.
-That comes with predictable sentiments, a part of the kitchen sink of life this part of London epitomises; as at Jamie Oliver's Italian at Westfield.
-But here is a paradigm space for smoothing out social dynamics.
-Live and let live through the seamless flow of consumer culture and ease the friction away.
+Which comes with predictable sentiments in the kitchen sink of life this part of London epitomises as at Jamie Oliver's Italian at Westfield.
+But here is a paradigm for smoothing out social dynamics.
+Live and let live through the seamless flow of consumer culture.
+Ease the friction away.
 All such things were meant to follow each other as naturally as the mall extends out to the green spaces of managed parkland.
 With mindful security at hand, Westfield Gardens opens up to sweeping vistas of space.
 Not many corners for hide and seek; on the contrary this garden loves exposure.
 There are those who may be scornful but it is at one with its constituencies, their aspirations, their imagination which would now have its say in the making of new London.
 It has little time for the scruples of Middle England, unless of course it is useful enough to be a part of its marketing, dipping into history selectively.
 As such it is the new-found cousin of the South Bank culturepolis running from the Tate Modern to the Jubilee Gardens where promenades, parks and high culture combine regulated public space with real estate development through quasi-charitable institutions.
-The killer combination that can reclaim and return anything in digestable form - including the old English village fair or possibly your neighbourhood.
+The killer combination that can reclaim and return anything in digestable form - including the old English village fair or possibly your own neighbourhood.

 But to really understand Westfield Gardens, it is best seen through the lens of the imaginary global landscapes as described by the anthropologist of globalisation, Arjun Appadurai.
 Appadurai broke down these landscapes into ensembles of 'scapes': ethnoscapes, mediascapes, technoscapes, financescapes, ideoscapes that all come together tenuously in the making of these global spaces.
 And that is what this park is; if you look out across the grand open landscape, you could really be anywhere.
 Seoul, Atlanta, etc. Anything local is just an add-on or just a name game.
 But the critical thing is that Appadurai pointed out these scapes don't connect to each other in ways we expect, that in fact they relate to each other more by what he called 'disjunctures'.
 In the new landscapes of networked global exchange, the way these scapes come together depends on us, how we as consumers connect them in our minds, in how we imagine them.
 In that sense Westfield Gardens is no traditional landscape and once you get that, you are truly in.